 Typographic hierarchy is one of the most important elements of designing written content.
 Without a hierarchy, you get the “wall of text” effect that makes reading difficult.

 Creating an effective typographic hierarchy involves a few elements that, when combined, create a visually appealing structure for written content that makes it a joy to read.
 It highlights which content is the most important, signaling to the reader what to pay attention to.
+Various factors—such as size, weight, color, style, position, and spacing—contribute to establishing a clear text hierarchy and improving the organization of information.

-Typeface Size
+Typeface size

 The most obvious way to create typographic hierarchy is by using different font sizes for different elements.
 Larger type is generally used for things like titles and headlines, while smaller type is used for body copy, captions, and meta information.
+Headings play a vital role in establishing hierarchy, capturing attention, and organizing content visually.
+Properly structured headings not only engage readers but also enhance SEO by guiding both users and search engines through the content.

 But simply making a font larger doesn’t necessarily create a hierarchy that looks good.
 Following sizing rules like the golden ratio or Fibonacci sequence creates a more aesthetically pleasing appearance.